JonathanDLTran/Lambda-Calculus-Interpreter/README.md

 To Run the Scheme Interpreter, make sure Python3 is installed, prefereably 3.7 or higher.

 run ```python3 scheme.py``` to start the repl.
 You will have to have pulled scheme.py and eval.py for it to work.

-For the OCaml programs, compile normally and run the generated binaries.